sriram598/NRF24L01-Based-STM32-Sensor-Node-with-ESP32-Gateway-Integration/README.md

 ## WiFi Gateway Circuit

 The gateway receives data from one or multiple sensor nodes via the NRF24L01 transceiver module.
 Once the data is received, it is uploaded to a server using a WiFi connection.
 The ESP32 combined with the NRF24L01 module is an ideal choice for building this WiFi gateway.

+## Setting Up ThingSpeak Server

+ThingSpeak is an IoT analytics platform that allows you to aggregate, visualize, and analyze live data streams in the cloud.
+You can send data from your devices, create real-time visualizations, and set up alerts.

+### Steps to Set Up:

+1. **Create an account** on [ThingSpeak](https://thingspeak.com).
+2. **Create a new channel** to receive and display your data in graphical format.
+3. **Fill in the channel parameters** as required (refer to the image below if needed).
+4. Click **Save Channel** to finalize the setup.